 This section presents our forecasting exercise design.
-We reserve the last 2,000 observations to evaluate the out- of-sample performance using various tests and use the remaining 7,053 observations to tune parameters via time-series CV as described in Section 1.
-This specific split is used because we follow Giacomini and Komunjer (2005) and want the power of the Conditional Quantile Forecast Encompassing (CQFE) test to be comparable with their exercise.
-Generally, a forecasting exercise is performed either via a recursive or rolling window, see e.g. Ghysels, Plazzi, Valkanov, Rubia, and Dossani (2019), yet in either setting to produce all h-step ahead forecasts for the last 2,000 observations and to tune the hyper-parameters can be computationally challenging.
+We reserve the last 2000 observations to evaluate the out-of-sample performance using various tests and use the remaining 7053 observations to tune parameters via time-series CV as described in Section 1.
+This specific split is used because we follow Giacomini and Komunjer (2005) and want the power of the conditional quantile forecast encompassing (CQFE) test to be comparable with their exercise.
+Generally, a forecasting exercise is performed either via a recursive or rolling window, see for example, Ghysels et al. (2019), yet in either setting to produce all h-step ahead forecasts for the last 2000 observations and to tune the hyper-parameters can be computationally challenging.
 Instead, we follow Giacomini and Komunjer (2005) and perform a fixed forecast window exercise, in which we estimate our models once.

-For our forecasting design we use a fixed forecast window exercise and predict the tenday-ahead VaR as:
+For our forecasting design, we use a fixed forecast window exercise and predict the tenday-ahead VaR as:

-$$\widehat{VaR}{1,t+10}|\mathcal{F}t = G{\tau}(\sigma{1,t}, \boldsymbol{w}^), \tag{23}$$ where \mathcal{F}t denotes the information set up to time t, w^ denotes the optimal weights obtained from the time-series CV.
-Eq.
-23 illustrates how forecasts for the first VaR specification were obtained via the deep quantile estimator.
-In a similar manner forecasts can be obtained for other VaR specifications and alternative models, using eq.
-14 - 22.
+$$\operatorname{VaR}{1,t+10}|\mathcal{F}t = G\tau(\sigma{1,t}, \boldsymbol{w}^), \tag{23}$$ where \mathcal{F}t denotes the information set up to time t, w^ denotes the optimal weights obtained from the time-series CV.
+Equation (23) illustrates how forecasts for the first VaR specification were obtained via the deep quantile estimator.
+In a similar manner, forecasts can be obtained for other VaR specifications and alternative models, using Equations (14)-(22).

 We evaluate the forecasting performance of VaR models with the deep quantile estimator as in Section 1.
-Further, we consider ten-day compounded VaR forecasts, which we relegate to the Online Appendix.
+Further, we consider ten-day compounded VaR forecasts, which we relegate to the Supplementary Appendix.